spapas/django-generic-scaffold/README.rst

 =============================

-As can be seen from tox.ini, the tests are run for Python 2.7 with Django 1.8-1.11 and for Python 3.8 with Django 1.11-4.0, so these are the supported versions.
-Python 3.6/3.7 should also work without problems, I just have Python 3.8 installed on my (Windows) system so I test with this version.
+As can be seen from tox.ini, the tests are run for Python 2.7 with Django 1.8-1.11 and for Python 3.8 and Python 3.11 with Django 1.11-4.2, so these are the supported versions.
+Intermediate versions should also work without problems.

 .. list-table:: Python Django Version Support
    :widths: 25 25